funos-linux/funos-artwork/README.md

 All wallpapers are sourced from Adobe Stock under a valid license for distribution with FunOS.
 JWM themes are released under the [MIT License](LICENSE).

----

-Let me know if you want a **localized (Bahasa Indonesia)** version or if you're planning to support more versions of FunOS.